Universal Camera Registration

 In automatic mode the user simply selects the center location of each registration mark through the interactive software to train the laser system on each registration mark.
 The UCR will then capture an image of those marks and store them for later use.
-Each time a new instance is placed in the laser cutting, engraving, and marking machine, the UCR will automatically recall the images and locate them using the onboard camera.
+Each time a new instance is placed in the machine (used as a laser cutter, laser engraver, laser marker, or a combination of such), the UCR automatically recalls the images and locates them using the onboard camera.
 Automatic mode is useful in batch production where several parts must be produced at a time.

 Intuitive User Interface

 Camera registration is a powerful and flexible tool, but is still easy to use.
 A typical workflow follows a basic pattern: